 A high degree of self-responsibility in academia often results in overworking.
 Academics are ambitious.
 Therefore, boundaries between work and private life easily blur.

-This holds particularly true for early career scholars.
+This holds particularly true for early career scholars, who have to repeatedly deal with failures.

 Being busy and doing ten extra projects in addition to a heavy workload seems to be the norm.
 Even if you love what you do, it is unhealthy to work nights and evenings for long periods.